 Time Unit 1 Activities & Contents Workshop materials Assessment Module III 6h= 3h + 3h 1.
-Course: Theory presentation (1h30') 10' recap of the previous unit from Module II (the main ideas related to media ethics & journalistic ethics in the human rights paradigm) 15'Introduction: Remind your students the main differences and interferences between the legal and ethical dimensions; give them examples where a certain type of behaviour may be unethical, but not illegal; ask students to set an example of behaviour that is both unethical and illegal at the same time.
+Course: Theory presentation (1h30') 10' recap of the previous unit from Module II (the main ideas related to media ethics & journalistic ethics in the human rights paradigm) 15' Introduction: Remind your students the main differences and interferences between the legal and ethical dimensions; give them examples where a certain type of behaviour may be unethical, but not illegal; ask students to set an example of behaviour that is both unethical and illegal at the same time.
 (Examples refer to media & journalists in your country.)
 50' Presentation: Media pluralism, Ethics & professional standards for journalists.
 Re-discuss and problematize concepts such as: freedom of expression, public interest, independent journalism vs partisan media, etc. Why journalism is not the same in the world.
 What generates these differences?
 What kind of journalism is mainly practiced in your country?
 What obstacles and pressures do journalists in your country face?
 You need to have a contextual approach to journalism and explain to students why professional journalism matters more than ever.
-Talk about quality journalism vs yellow/tabloid journalism, professional journalism vs citizen journalism.
-Insist on the differences between facts and opinions in journalism; talk about sources and levels of assignment.
-Insist on the relevance of news journalism and investigative journalism.
+Talk about quality journalism vs yellow/tabloid journalism, professional journalism.
+Address the connection of journalism and investigative journalism.
 Address the connection of journalism with science and experts.
 (You may correlate it with the recent global health crisis.)
 It is very important for students to detect and understand the role for the benefit of society, as well as the functions - information, investigation, filtering, education, all in the public interest - of professional journalism, based on facts, evidence, and the expertise of specialists.
-2-3 slides Thomas Hanitzsch, Folker Hanusch, Jyotika Ramaprasad, and Arnold S. de Beer (Eds.).
+2-3 slides 15-20 slides Thomas Hanitzsch, Folker Hanusch, Jyotika Ramaprasad, and Arnold S. de Beer (Eds.).
 2019.
 Worlds of Journalism.
-Journalistic Cultures Around the Globe, New York: Columbia University Press.
+Journalistic Cultures Around the Globe , New York : Columbia University Press.
 Finlandia Declaration World Press Freedom Day, 3 May 2016 Freedom of expression and public order: training manual https://edmo.eu/wp- content/uploads/2022/01/ Case-law-for-policy- making-Report-2022.pdf